 - If you prefer a little caramelization on your cauliflower, you can roast it at a higher temperature.
 Just be sure to keep an eye on it, as the sugar in the spice blend can make it more prone to burning.
 A good workaround is to cook the cauliflower until it is close to your preferred texture, then raise the oven to 400 or 425 F to finish cooking and encourage caramelization.

 - This recipe doesn't need to only be served as a side dish; it is also wonderful as part of a rice bowl, on top of a platter of hummus, stuffed inside a pita, or even served as a garnish for pureed cauliflower.

 Make It A Meal

-For a Passover-friendly menu, start with the pareve version of this roasted carrot, apple, and celery soup.
-Serve the cauliflower alongside brisket and this quinoa with arugula, butternut squash, and citrus vinaigrette.
+For a Passover-friendly menu, start with the pareve version of roasted carrot, apple, and celery soup.
+Serve the cauliflower alongside brisket and quinoa with arugula, butternut squash, and citrus vinaigrette.
 Finish with a light and refreshing pomegranate granita.